Aussie boxer fights once, loses, but still wins bronze

-Gold Coast, Australia, April 13, 2018 (AFP) - - Australian flyweight Taylah Robertson won boxing bronze on Friday at the Commonwealth Games -- despite losing her one and only bout.
+Gold Coast (Australia) (AFP) - Australian flyweight Taylah Robertson won boxing bronze on Friday at the Commonwealth Games -- despite losing her one and only bout.

 In a bizarre turn of events, the 19-year-old home hope was given a bye in the seven-woman competition by the computer-generated draw, propelling her straight into the semi-finals.